milleoa1/milleoa1.github.io/_pages/about.md

 ## Education

-David prides himself on his diverse skill set.
-His most prominent fields of expertise are additive manufacturing (i.e., 3D printing) and biotechnology.
+Owen has developed a strong work ethic through years of commercial fishing, this has allowed him to maintain an excellent academic record while attending Vanderbilt University.
+His relevant coursework are Organic Chemistry, Applied Behavioral Science, and Additive Polymer Based Manufacturing.

-* University of Virginia
+* Vanderbilt University (2021 - Present)
-  * BS Mathematics
-  * BS Biomedical Engineering
+  * B.Eng.
+Chemical Engineering
-* Vanderbilt University
-  * PhD Biomedical Engineering
+  * Minoring in Chemistry, Engineering Management, and Digital Fabrication
+  * Anticipated Graduation in May 2025

 ## Technical Skills

-David can operate a number of different computer controlled (CNC) fabrication tools to turn 3D models into real-life parts.
-David has experience with the following additive manufacturing technologies:
+At Vanderbilt, Owen has taken coursework that has developed and refined his skills in using different additive manufacutring techniques and the Fusion 360 CAD software.
+Owen has experience in the following additive manufacturing technologies:

 * Fused Filament Fabrication (FFF)
 * Stereolithography (SLA)
 * Selective Laser Sintering (SLS)

-* 3D Inkjet Printing
+Owen also has gained experience operating hydraulics during his time as a commercial fisherman.
+He has experience in using the following:

+* Hydraulic Winches
+* Hydraulic Power Blocks
+* Crab Blocks and Capstans
-* Bioplotting
+* Hydraulic/Engine Maintenance

-## Press

-The new Digital Fabrication Minor was covered in the [Vanderbilt Hustler](https://vanderbilthustler.com/2022/11/09/digital-fabrication-minor-introduced-for-2022-23-academic-year/).

 <img src="/assets/img/David_Headshot_web2.jpg" alt="David Florian" style="width:200px;"/>